 The Yearling by Marjorie Rawlings

 Jody Baxter is a young boy who lives in the 1870s with his impoverished family in the Florida backwoods.
 The story revolves around a fawn called Flag which Jody adopts and grows up with.
-In this coming of age tale, Jody lives through hunger, fear, and loneliness; anger and rejection – but ultimately find peace through the love of his family.
+In this coming-of-age tale, Jody lives through hunger, fear, and loneliness; anger and rejection – but ultimately finds peace through the love of his family.

 Bury My Heart At Wounded Knee by Dee Brown